Dusadee-Songasornchart/Back__concert/README.md

 * PUT  I use method PUT to reserve and cancel concerts
 * POST I use method POST to create post
 * DEL  I use method DEL to delete concert
+## Q&A
+####  Give your opinion on how to optimize your website.
+If this website has a lot of information.
+And when more people have access The speed you gain will decrease.
+* if the website has a lot of information, I think it would be a good idea to add a page.
+Pages should be retrieved slowly, one set at a time, so as not to have too much information per page.

+#### Provide feedback on how to handle when many users want to reserve tickets at the same time.
+We wanted to make sure that at the concert no one would have to stand up during the performance.
+* I think there should be a queue system like if the first queue hasn't finished yet, the next person's reservation will be in the queue.
+Doing this will confirm that everyone must enter the reservation system one by one.

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>